Gaurena florens

 Gaurena florens is a moth in the family Drepanidae.
 It is found in Nepal, India (Darjeeling, Sikkim), Myanmar, China (Gansu, Guangxi, Sichuan, Yunnan, Tibet), Bhutan, Vietnam and Thailand.

 The wingspan is about 40 mm.
-The forewings are olive brown suffused with yellow, the markings pale yellow arid white.
+The forewings are olive brown suffused with yellow, the markings pale yellow and white.
 There is a spot near the base and a subbasal waved band, as well as a spot in the cell and a larger spot at the end of it.
 There is also a postmedial patch on the costa, another at the apex and one at the outer angle.
 There is also a submarginal and marginal series of lunulate spots and the costa and veins 1 and 2 are spotted with yellow.